-I teach a range of adults from all walks of life, some of whom haven’t been in education or any type of classroom for 40 years!
-It is understandable that many are a bit tense about the experience of starting a class so I am hoping that the advice I give might ease some of the anxiety involved.
+I teach a range of learners from all walks of life, some of whom haven’t been in education or any type of classroom for 40 years!
+Therefore it is understandable that many are a bit tense about the experience of starting a class so I am hoping that the advice I give might ease some of the anxiety involved.

 Do Your Research

 It often surprises me how little learners either know about the course and say ‘I wasn’t expecting the course to be like this’.
 It is sensible to have found out the content of the course and if it involves drawing, painting or anything else.
 Sometimes descriptions can be vague by the organisations that advertise the course, if this is the case it might be worth asking if you can get in touch with the tutor and ask more questions.

 Do find out the basics; how long the course is, how long each session is, if there will be homework/coursework, if it is accredited (a qualification course or not) and if you have to buy materials.
 Most tutors should be happy to talk to you about the course as they often want to know that you they have the right type of learners who are going to get the most out of the experience.

 If you are really scared and feel tense about showing your work or trying new things it wouldn’t hurt to tell the tutor.
 As a tutor with some experience I am well aware how intimidated many complete beginners are in the first few sessions.
 It takes much bravery to sign up for a course if you haven’t done any art since school, or ever in some cases.